 Coastal Split is the second-largest city in Croatia and a true stunner.
 It’s home to one of the best-preserved monuments of Roman architecture in the world, a forested hillside park, and several beautiful city beaches.
 No wonder it’s become such a tourist magnet.
 Split’s location on the central Dalmatian coast also makes it an excellent travel base to explore the wider region as well as the Dalmatian islands.

-Whether you’re looking to discover the best beaches in Split, the best family hotels in Split, the best things to do in Split, the best day trips from Split, or the best luxury villas near Split I’ve got you covered.
+Whether you’re looking to discover the best family hotels in Split, the best things to do in Split, the best day trips from Split, the best luxury villas near Split, or the best beaches in Split I’ve got you covered.

 This is the only Split accommodation guide you need to make an informed decision on where to stay in Split during a weekend getaway or as part of a Croatian itinerary.